-The strongest term in the optical-distortion model is the cubic radial term, and the distortions are colour (i.e. filter) dependent.
-Because of the distortion, it is necessary to carry out non-linear pixel re-sampling before combining images taken at different jittering positions.
-The radial scale variation due to the distortion has also an impact on photometric measurements, inducing an error up to 3.5% in the corners of the field, compared to the center.
+It is necessary to remove the distortion before combining images taken at different jittering positions by means of non-linear pixel re-sampling.
+The radial scale variation due to the distortion has also an impact on photometric measurements, inducing an error of up to 3.5% in the corners of the field, compared with the center.

 The WCS distortion terms are measured from on-sky observations, based on the 2MASS PSC astrometry, in the system of the International Coordinate Reference Frame (ICRF).
-The astrometric calibration is carried in parallel with the observations and doesn't require dedicated time (Table 7).
+The astrometric calibration is carried out in parallel with the observations and doesn't require dedicated time (Table 11).